 The 400-block of Massachusetts Avenue is one of the most interesting blocks in the city – historically and architecturally.
-Doesn’t it seem like it’s been neglected in history compared to the blocks just north and south?
-What started as a riddle on two buildings given the same name has resulted in the following information, with a focus around a key building that many of you may know as the Hoosier or Davlan building.
+Doesn’t it seem like it’s been neglected in history, compared to the blocks just northeast and southwest of it?
+What started as a riddle on two buildings given the same name has resulted in the following information, with a focus around a key building that many of you may know as the Hoosier or Davlan.

 The original Alameda building stood at 442-446 Massachusetts Avenue.
 According to the 1898 Sanborn maps, it was called the Patterson Flats – this three-bay, three-story structure had bay windows and twelve-foot ceilings.
-Early city directory records indicate that the building was inhabited by mostly working class unmarried people, such as bartenders, dressmakers, etc. A majority of the surrounding area was single-family dwellings and duplexes.
-By 1902, it had been renamed the Alameda.
+Early city directory records indicate that the building was mostly inhabited by unmarried working class people, such as bartenders, dressmakers, etc. A majority of the surrounding area was single-family dwellings and doubles.
+By 1902, the Patterson had been renamed the Alameda.
 In 1914, the name had been appropriated by the structure next to it, which has been referred to as the Avenue Apartments/Hotel and the Hoosier Apartments/Hotel/Inn.
-It is unclear when the Alameda was demolished, as multiple sources commonly refer to the Avenue as the Alameda until it is formally renamed the Hoosier.
+It is unclear when this Alameda was demolished, as multiple sources commonly refer to the Avenue as the Alameda until it is formally renamed the Hoosier.
 By 1950, the Alameda/Patterson lot was a parking lot.

 Massachusetts Avenue Realty Company extended the building in 1913, this time with the help of the architect M.L.
 Cass, who intended to utilize the same style of architecture and construction.
 The plan called for storefronts on the ground floor and sixty rooms on the second and third floors (“Announces Plans to Erect Addition to Family Hotel,” IndyStar, 6/29/1913).
 It is unclear if the additional floors were added at this time or slightly later – by 1950 there were six floors to the building.
 In 1914, a five-room apartment at the Alameda was renting for $30/month by the John S. Spann & Co.; the Avenue Hotel had fifty-two rooms at $3.50/week.
 Some businesses at this time (1913-1914) include: